jquery/learn.jquery.com/page/javascript-101/arrays.md

 The `.length` property is used to determine the amount of items in an array.

 ```
-// Length of an array
+// Length of an array.

 var myArray = [ "hello", "world", "!" ];